Typhoon Faxai

-Typhoon Faxai, known in Japan as the Reiwa 1 Bōsō Peninsula Typhoon (令和元年房総半島台風, Reiwa Gannen Bōsō-hantō Taifū), was the first typhoon to strike the Kantō region since Mindulle in 2016, and the strongest typhoon to hit the region since Ma-on in 2004.
+Typhoon Faxai, (Note: The name Faxai (Lao: ຟ້າໃສ, [faː˥˨ saj˩]) was contributed by Laos and is a feminine given name meaning "clear skies" in Lao.) known in Japan as the Reiwa 1 Bōsō Peninsula Typhoon (令和元年房総半島台風, Reiwa Gannen Bōsō-hantō Taifū), was the first typhoon to strike the Kantō region since Mindulle in 2016, and the strongest typhoon to hit the region since Ma-on in 2004.
 It was also the worst to hit the region since Talas in 2011, until the region was hit by the more destructive Typhoon Hagibis less than a month later.
 Forming as the fifteenth named storm of the 2019 Pacific typhoon season, the precursor to Faxai was first noted as a weak tropical depression to the east of the International Date Line on August 29.
 The depression then entered the West Pacific basin on August 30.
 After moving in a general westward direction, the system strengthened into a named tropical storm by September 5.
 Faxai then strengthened into the sixth typhoon of the season the next day.
 Two days later, Faxai reached its peak strength as a Category 4 typhoon just before making landfall in mainland Japan.
 Turning northeastward, Faxai rapidly weakened and became extratropical on September 10.

 Three people were killed and 147 others were injured.
 More than 390,000 people were urged to be evacuated.
 Faxai left 934,000 households without power.
 Train services in JR East were cancelled due to the storm.
 Two people died from heatstroke because of the power outage.
 Total loss in Japan were finalized at US$10 billion.